zibo-kth/starter-academic-v2/content/home/experience.md

         Responsibilities include:

         * Research on the acoustic properties of metamaterials in order to develop the associated applications for sound insulation engineering;
-        * Laboratory assistant at Marcus Wallenberg Laboratory for Sound and Vibration Research(MWL).
+        * Laboratory assistant at the Marcus Wallenberg Laboratory for Sound and Vibration Research (MWL).
 ---